Methodology

 Scope

-- Hazard records document structural conditions that create realistic pathways to harm — whether or not harm has already occurred.
-A hazard record makes the underlying risk visible, not just its consequences.
+- Hazard records document structural conditions that create realistic pathways to harm, whether or not harm has already occurred.

 What systems are in scope